Introduction

 You can create a free trial account for the 3D Tiny House Designer here.

-When you’re done designing, the 3D Tiny House Designer generates fully dimensioned PDF tiny house plans / blueprints for you with one click. 😀
+After designing, the 3D Tiny House Designer generates fully dimensioned PDF plans with one click. 😀

 Watch this video to show you how to create a tiny house design from a Pinterest board in the 3D Tiny House Designer.